-By November 15th of the freshman or qualifying year, the prospective athletic training student is required to submit the following to the Program Director of Athletic Training:
+By the second Friday in November of the freshman or qualifying year, the prospective athletic training student is required to submit the following to the Program Director of Athletic Training:

 - 1. Completed Application, General Information Sheet and Questionnaire; - 2.
 Four letters of recommendation (other than family members), from teachers and/or employers present and/or past, other; - 3.
 Copies of current American Red Cross First Aid and CPR cards or equivalent as allowed by the Board of Certification (BOC); - 4.
-Copy of Immunization records - 5.
+Copy of Immunization records; - 5.
 Signed copy of the Catawba College A.T.
-Technical Standard Guidelines. - Once admitted into the Athletic Training Program, the student must pass a physical exam and show proof of professional liability/malpractice insurance.
+Technical Standard Guidelines; - 6.
+Once admitted into the Athletic Training Program, the student must pass a physical exam and show proof of professional lia bility/malpractice insurance.